April 19th 2020

 Canned Heat rose to fame because their knowledge and love of blues music was both wide and deep.
 Emerging in 1966, Canned Heat was founded by blues historians and record collectors Alan “Blind Owl” Wilson and Bob “The Bear” Hite.
 Hite took the name “Canned Heat” from a 1928 recording by Tommy Johnson.
 They were joined by Henry “The Sunflower” Vestine, another ardent record collector who was a former member of Frank Zappa’s Mothers of Invention.
 Rounding out the band in 1967 were Larry “The Mole” Taylor on bass, an experienced session musician who had played with Jerry Lee Lewis and The Monkees and Adolfo “Fito” de la Parra on drums who had played in two of the biggest Latin American bands, Los Sinners and Los Hooligans.

-Now, more than fifty years later and with thirty-eight albums to their credit, Canned Heat is still going strong.
-They have been anchored throughout the past forty-five years by the steady hand of drummer/band leader Adolfo “Fito” de la Parra.
-Joining “Fito” is original bassist Larry “The Mole” Taylor and New Orleans legend, Dale Spalding on harmonica, guitar and lead vocals.
-Chicago great Harvey Mandel recently departed to resume his solo career and John Paulus has rejoined the band as lead guitarist.
+Now, more than fifty years later and with forty albums to their credit, Canned Heat is still going strong.
+They have been anchored throughout the past fifty years by the steady hand of drummer/band leader, Adolfo “Fito” de la Parra.
+Joining “Fito” is bassist, Rick Reed, who became part of the lineup after the passing of Larry Taylor last year.
+Continuing on into their tenth year, New Orleans’ legend, Dale Spalding is on harmonica, guitar and lead vocals and John “JP” Paulus on lead guitar and vocals.